adrianlois/RedShelf-Bypass-DRM-PDFDownload/README.md

 # RedShelf Virdocs - Bypass protection PDF Download

-In the web platform "**RedShelf Virdocs**" you are allowed to print in PDF your ePub/eReader documents, but sometimes contributors do not allow downloading and printing to avoid possible leaks or third party distributions not allowed.
+In the web platform "**RedShelf Virdocs**" you are allowed to print in PDF your ePub/eReader documents, but sometimes the contributors or owners do not allow the downloading and printing of these eBooks to avoid possible leaks or unauthorized third party distributions.

 This python script allows us to "bypass" this protection and download ePub/eReader documents and export them to PDF format.
 First all pages are downloaded in jpg image format, resized to A4 size and finally a PDF document output is generated.